Section 16T: Health planning council; advisory committee; identification and distribution of health care resources; determination of need; report

-The council shall assemble an advisory committee of not more than 13 members who shall reflect a broad distribution of diverse perspectives on the health care system, including health care providers and provider organizations, third-party payers, both public and private, consumer representatives and labor organizations representing health care workers.
+The council shall assemble an advisory committee of not more than 15 members who shall reflect a broad distribution of diverse perspectives on the health care system, including health care providers and provider organizations, third-party payers, both public and private, consumer representatives and labor organizations representing health care workers.
+Not fewer than 2 members of the advisory committee shall have expertise in rural health matters and rural health needs in the commonwealth.
 The advisory committee shall review drafts and provide recommendations to the council during the development of the plan.

 The executive office of health and human services, with the council, shall conduct at least 5 public hearings, in geographically diverse areas, on the plan as proposed and shall give interested persons an opportunity to submit their views orally and in writing.
 In addition, the executive office may create and maintain a website to allow members of the public to submit comments electronically and review comments submitted by others.
 The state health plan shall identify needs of the commonwealth in health care services, providers, programs and facilities; the resources available to meet those needs; and the priorities for addressing those needs.